egrivel/photo-archive/documentation/setup.md

  - Perl module DBI: database interface
  - Perl module Image::ExifTool to extract EXIF info from the photos

-Identify the directory layout
- - you need a directory to place the web server files (called cgi-bin)
- - you need a directory to put the utility files (called util)
- - you need a directory to put the include files (called inc)
- - you need a directory to put the actual photos (called photos)

 ## Create the Database

 You need to think of: